-What Is Off The Shelf Software?
+What Is Off-the-Shelf Software?

-Last Updated: September 13th, 2023
+Last Updated: September 27th, 2024

 Researched and Written by: Sydney Hoffman

-Off the shelf software is a pre-developed, readily available platform designed for a broad user base.
+Off-the-shelf software is a pre-developed, readily available platform designed for a broad user base.
 These applications offer prepackaged feature sets and aren’t customized for any specific business.

-Commercial Off The Shelf (COTS) software caters to as many use cases and workflows as possible.
+Commercial off-the-shelf (COTS) software caters to as many use cases and workflows as possible.
 Its out-of-the-box functionalities fit most companies’ operations, reducing the need for software customization.
 Providers deliver these pre-built solutions as finished products, designed to be used “as is.”

 • Cost-effective: Off-the-shelf software allows providers to distribute the development costs across a large number of customers, leading to more affordable solutions.
-That means your SMB could save big with a commercial off the shelf product.
+That means your SMB could save big with a commercial off-the-shelf product.

 • Quick deployment: Canned software deploys quickly, saving you time and delivering faster results.
 This is great if your business is growing rapidly or facing issues with your current system.